fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 ### Why Was It Not Selected?

-Using only raw p-values would increase the risk of reporting false-positive relationships due to the large number of simultaneous tests.
+Uncorrected p-values do not adequately account for the large number of simultaneous tests performed in the analysis.

 ### Outcome

-FDR-adjusted results were used when determining the primary set of statistically significant relationships.
+FDR-adjusted results were used to identify the primary statistically significant relationships.

+The same multiple-testing principle was also applied to the lagged analysis.

 ---

-## 13. Interpretation of Significant Relationships
+## 15. Individual-Level Interpretation

 ### Decision

-Interpret statistically significant correlations as **associations**, not causal effects.
+Retain participant-level results rather than relying only on a pooled population-level relationship.

 ### Why?

-The data are observational, and the correlation analysis does not establish that a behavioral change causes a change in well-being.

-Other factors may contribute to the observed relationships.

-### Alternative Considered

-Describe significant relationships as causal effects.

-### Why Was This Rejected?

-The study design and analysis do not provide sufficient evidence for causal inference.

-### Outcome

-Results are reported as behavioral–well-being associations.

----

-## 14. Individual-Level Interpretation

-### Decision

-Retain participant-level results instead of relying only on an overall pooled relationship.

-### Why?

-The central concept of the project is personalized monitoring.
+The project is based on personalized monitoring.

-The analyses showed that relationships between behavioral deviations and well-being can differ substantially between individuals.
+The analyses showed that behavioral–well-being relationships can differ substantially between individuals.

-This individual heterogeneity is itself relevant to the research question.
+This heterogeneity is itself relevant to the research question.

 ### Alternative Considered